barryclark/jekyll-now/_posts/2020-11-24-Angel-investing-Part-3.md

 business model is built [around patents][1].
 5. <a name="footnote_5"></a>I am using the word market in the widest possible sense: from companies and government institutions to the general public.
+6. <a name="footnote_6"></a>In this context, let's disregard every other aspect which could make this particular example venture unfeasible.

   [1]: https://sgerogia.github.io/Angel-investing-Part-1/